-If you choose to transfer to the next exam window for one of the two reasons above, you must submit a request to transfer before the end of the exam window for which you had originally applied.
-To submit a transfer request, you must access your online application and select Request Exam Window Transfer.
+If you choose to transfer to the next exam window for one of the two reasons above, you must submit a

+Request to Transfer Exam Application Form before the end of the exam window for which you had originally applied.

-If you have an exam appointment scheduled, you must first cancel it directly with Prometric before submitting your online request to transfer to the next exam window.
-Fees, payable to Prometric directly, apply for appointment cancellations made within thirty (30) to five (5) days prior to an appointment date and do not include transfer fees paid to ACRP.
+If you have an exam appointment scheduled, you must first cancel it directly with Prometric before submitting the Request to Transfer Exam Application Form to ACRP.
+Fees, payable to Prometric directly, apply for appointment cancellations made within thirty (30) to five (5) days prior to an appointment date.
 Cancellations are not permitted less than five (5) days prior to an appointment.